 You may have one or more of the following:

 - Computerized tomography scan: This is also called a CT or CAT scan.
 A special x-ray machine uses a computer to take pictures of your clavicle.
 You may be given a dye before the pictures are taken.
 The dye is usually given in your IV.
-The dye may help your caregiver see the pictures better.
+The dye may help your healthcare provider see the pictures better.
 People who are allergic to iodine or shellfish may be allergic to some dyes.
-Tell your caregiver if you are allergic to shellfish, or have other allergies or medical conditions.
+Tell your healthcare provider if you are allergic to shellfish, or have other allergies or medical conditions.

 - Magnetic resonance imaging scan: This is also called an MRI.
 An MRI uses magnetic waves to take pictures of the clavicle, chest bone and shoulder areas.
 During an MRI, pictures are taken of your bones, muscles, joints, or blood vessels.
 You will need to lie still during an MRI.
 Never enter the MRI room with an oxygen tank, watch, or any other metal objects.
 This may cause serious injury.